BartMassey/charvec/README.md

 ![unicode](unicode.png)
 *Time for 100,000,000 random accesses of* m *random Unicode code points.*

-The jagginess at low numbers seems to be a result of PRNG weirdness.
-Switching to a different PRNG (see the branch `fastrand` in this repo) cleaned up much of it and changed the pattern, so it doesn't seem to be intrinsic.

 As expected `Vec<char>` dominates `String` at longer sequence lengths.
 Slightly more surprisingly, it is not faster at any length.